-With oats having a low glycemic index, it helps lower blood sugar.
+Oats have a low glycemic index, which helps lower blood sugar.
 At the same time, the soluble fiber manages cholesterol.

-Pet owners fond of a non-GMO diet prefer oats to any grains.
+Pet owners who are fond of a non-GMO diet prefer oats to any grains.

 Quinoa is safe for dogs in moderate amounts.
 Almost all of the premium grain-inclusive dog food formulas contain this seed.

 Quinoa is a healthier alternative to corn and wheat.
-It contains calcium that plays a critical role in bone development.
+It contains calcium, which plays a critical role in bone development.